Bistability of travelling waves and wave-pinning states in a mass-conserved reaction-diffusion system: From bifurcations to implications for actin waves: Model equations for the GTPase-actin system

-In \cite{Holmes2012}, the wave-pinning model was modified to include negative feedback from filamentous actin ($F$), assumed to enhance the rate of inactivation of the GTPase $u$ (see \cref{fig:Holmes}).
-The model assumed that the GTPase inactivation rate was
+Holmes \textit{et al.}~\cite{holmes2012regimes} coupled the {Mori \textit{et al.}\ model~\cite{Mori2008}} to F-actin ($F$) via slow negative feedback, assuming that $F$ increases the rate of inactivation of the GTPase $u$ (see~\Cref{fig:Holmes}).
+The dynamics of $F$ are taken to be linear and its rate of diffusion, which is very low was neglected: